Ebola virus disease – Democratic Republic of the Congo

 The Ebola virus disease (EVD) outbreak is continuing with moderate intensity.
 Katwa and Butembo remain the major health zones of concern, while simultaneously, small clusters continue to occur in various geographically dispersed locations.
-During the last 21 days (30 January – 19 February 2019), 79 new cases have been reported from 40 health areas within […]
+During the last 21 days (6 – 26 February 2019), 77 new cases have been reported from 33 health areas within nine […]

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...